Global Fukaya category I: Notations and conventions and large categories

 \section{Notations and conventions and large categories}

-We shall use terms $\infty$-category and quasi-category interchangeably, usually the term quasi-category will be used when we want to do something concrete.

-We use diagrammatic order for composition of morphisms in the Fukaya category, and quasi-categories so $f \circ g$ means as reversing order for composition there becomes rather confusing at least to the author, since morphisms are identified with edges of simplices.
-Elsewhere we use the opposite Leibnitz notation, although this is somewhat contradictory in practice things should be clear from context.
+We use diagrammatic order for composition of morphisms in the Fukaya category, and in $\infty$-categories so $f \circ g$ means as reversing order for composition in $\infty$-categories is geometrically very confusing, since morphisms are identified with edges of simplices.
+Elsewhere, we use the more common Leibnitz functional convention.
+Although this is somewhat contradictory in practice things should be clear from context.
 By simplex and notation $\Delta ^{n} $ we will interchangeably mean the topological $n$-simplex and the standard representable $n$-simplex as a simplicial set, for the latter we may also write $ \Delta ^{n} _{\bullet} $.

 Given a category $C $ the over-category of an object $c \in C$ is denoted by $C/c$.
-We say that a morphism in $C$ is \emph{over $ c $} exactly if it is a morphism in the over-category of $c $.
+We say that a morphism in $C$ is \emph{over $ c $} exactly if it is a morphism in the over-category of $c$.